-According to a recent study conducted by Stanford, 75% of users admit to making judgments about a company’s credibility based on their website’s ux design.
-Another study says that it takes less than two seconds for users to form a good or bad impression of a website.
+Being able to provide useful web design feedback is more important than you might imagine.
+As you and your web agency build a site for the future, you have to take the power of good UX seriously.
+According to a recent study conducted by Stanford, 75% of users admit to making judgments about a company’s credibility based on their website’s UX design.
+Another study says that it takes less than two seconds for users to form an impression of a website.

-Everyone has an opinion on how the perfect website should look.
+Everyone has an opinion of how the perfect website should look.
 Some are wowed by bells and whistles.
-Some prefer minimalist or dead-simple.
+Some prefer minimalist or dead-simple web design.
 The possibilities are endless.
-However, the best designs all have a few things in common: they use user centered design principles and focus on providing great user experience.
+However, the best designs all have a few things in common: they employ user-centered design principles and focus on providing great user experience.

-Designing a great user experience is a team sport.
-It involves extensive user research and shared understanding and buy-in from both the agency and client.
-But getting to that point can be difficult if the right type of feedback is not given right from the start.
+Good web design is a team sport.
+It involves extensive user research, shared understanding and buy-in from both the agency and client.
+But getting to that point can be difficult if the right type of web design feedback is not given right from the start.

-Here are some tips to help you do just that.
+Here are 7 web design feedback tips to help you do just that.

-It’s easy to get overwhelmed or overly anxious to see the design take shape.
+It’s easy to get overly eager to see the web design take shape.
 After all, aside from launch, this is the most exciting part of the process: when you are imagining the countless directions your project can take.
-But you can’t do everything.
 Requests should add value and move the design forward.
-“Make the logo bigger” might seem like a good ux — but it could cheapen the design or take focus away from an important call to action.
+“Make the logo bigger” might seem like appropriate web design feedback — but it could actually lessen the design or take visual focus away from an important call to action.

 Remember, when trying to solve a problem, you need to try different things to get the best results.
 Design is a conversation; some take longer than others to come to an agreement.
 Keep an open mind, and know that it might take several revisions to get it right.
 So don’t get discouraged.
 A good digital agency can take your vision and turn it into something that’s audience-focused, looks great, and adds measurable business value.

-Your agency should also be able to sit down with you and provide a new strategies or brainstorm new ideas if you are not quite sure about direction.
+Your agency should also be able to sit down with you and provide new strategies or brainstorm new ideas if you are not quite sure about your web design direction.
 Remember your job is to guide the process, not micromanage it.

 For example, you can say, “I would like to draw more attention to the hero area by making the headline bigger and bolder.”

 Instead of “I just don’t like it”, offer alternatives (or examples) that fix what you dislike.
-Talking it through will often uncover issues that you initially omitted.
+Talking your web design feedback thoroughly will often uncover issues that you initially omitted.

 Be specific so your agency doesn’t have to guess!